True Colours Flag Project

 About the True Colours Flag Project

 Explore the work of Betsy Ross, Rebecca Flower Young, and other Philadelphia seamstresses who supported the Revolutionary War by making the large flags flown by privateers and navy ships at sea.
-On-site visitors will have an opportunity to interact with the modern makers recreating these early flags from countries like the United States, France, Britain, Spain, Portugal, and more, including handling the flags, trying their hands at sewing, and learning about historic textile work.
-Digital visitors will be able to follow the project's progress and take a closer look behind the scenes.
+Throughout the summer 2021 run, on-site visitors had an opportunity to interact with the modern makers recreating these early flags from countries like the United States, France, Britain, Spain, Portugal, and more, including handling the flags, trying their hands at sewing, and learning about historic textile work.
+Digital visitors can read more below to follow the project's progress and take a closer look behind the scenes.

 The Making of True Colours